Change The Way You Lift Weights to Become A More Explosive Athlete

 Remember: Power is a combination of strength and speed.
 Power training exercises help you learn to move the bar fast and develop the speed component with less of an an emphasis on the strength side of the equation.
 If you truly want to dominate your sport this season please don't underestimate the importance of max strength development.

-Check out this great program if you want to lift more and jump higher than you ever thought possible.
+Check out these great programs if you want to lift more and jump higher than you ever thought possible.

 Developing Max Strength: Get Strong and Dominate Your Sport